 After four days of suffering in hurricane Sandy’s aftermath, a bitter Long Islander said, “I am screaming mad because this is an inhumane way to live in the highest property-taxed area of the state.”

-Some years ago I’d have agreed with him, but now I take exception.
+Some years ago I’d have agreed with him, but now I don’t.
 Money can, no doubt, reconnect power lines and repair damaged homes, but it won’t solve the problem underlying the cause of this inhumane living.
 The destructive winds and rains of hurricane Sandy, widely seen as a result of global warming, are byproducts of our modern lifestyle.
 Lower impact living, not higher tax dollars and levies, is the answer.

 Lower impact living means being satisfied with less.
 But how is that possible in a culture that continuously beacons us to buy?
 It’s not possible—until we realize the deep flaw in our modus operandi: rampant consumerism not only creates ecological disasters, it doesn’t even deliver its promised satisfaction.
 Our possessions don’t bring lasting happiness, and the cumulative effect of consumption creates the havoc of a Sandy.
 The intelligence we used to create the global warming disaster can also be used to make the life changes necessary to counteract it: By reassessing and simplifying our wants we can become responsible consumers.